Home Now Showing Show Schedule This Month Past Exhibitions Contact Us

 About this group of assemblages:

-I have a deep affection for the beautiful Mexican state of Oaxaca and its wonderful people, who have given me a profound appreciation of their ancient heritage, preserved not only in the magnificent historical sites of Monte Alban, Mitla, Yagul, and so many others, but in the traditional arts that are practiced today just as they were centuries ago, using the resources that abound in the Valley of Oaxaca.
+I have a deep affection for the beautiful Mexican state of Oaxaca and its wonderful people, who have given me a profound appreciation of their ancient heritage, and of the traditional arts that are practiced today just as they were centuries ago, using the resources that abound in the Valley of Oaxaca.

 Monte Alban: Transfer of Power